ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-architecture.md

 ## Implementing External Interfaces.

 The external interface that we use in our app is in the form of a database connection.
 We'll cover more in-depth regarding database setup in part three of this series, but in the meantime, we'll focus on how a database connection is implemented as an individual layer.
-Since we're dealing with datastore, we'll use the term 'repository' instead of 'external interface'.
+Since we're dealing with a data store, we'll use the term 'repository' instead of 'external interface'.

 Before we create the repository, make sure to define a book repository interface in our book model.
 The interface is used as a means of contract and communication between the layers.